kumarishreya-ai-ds/kumarishreya-ai-ds/README.md

 ---

 # 🏆 **Achievements**
-- 🎖 *Top 10 Finalist – SARCathon @ IIT Bombay*
-- 🎖 Cleared Round 1, Round 2 & reached **Final Round (Round 3)**
-- 🎖 Certificate of Achievement for innovative AI ideas
+- 🎖 **Certification** in AI & Data Science courses
+- 🚀 Currently participating in **AI for Bharat Hackathon**, building AI solutions for real-world problems

 ---